ludwigwaibel/ludwigwaibel.github.io/_posts/2024-01-26-sampling_methods.md

 # Sampling Methods

-Today I want to present different methods for sampling numbers at random from any probability distribution only using a uniform distribution with the `numpy.random.rand` function.
+Today I want to present different two methods for sampling numbers at random from any probability distribution only using a uniform distribution with the `numpy.random.rand` function.

 ## 0. Definitions
 First, let's define some basic statistic nomenclature for this post.